alexconst/alexconst.github.io/_drafts/ansible.md

 ```

 With *playbook mode* commands are executed sequentially as defined in the playbook file.
-Example: update package listing and install htop.
+In the example listed here we update the package listing and install htop.
 ```yaml
 ---
 # This playbook only has one play